 - fresh ground pepper to taste

-Preheat the oven to 400°F. In a 9×13 glass pan, drizzle a little olive oil (about a tablespoon).
+Preheat the oven to 400°F. Drizzle a little olive oil in a 9×13 glass pan (about a tablespoon).
 Place the cod fillets skin side down (whether or not the skin has been removed, that’s up to personal taste, my fillets were skinless).
 Drizzle the top of the fillets with an additional tablespoon of olive oil.
 Sprinkle with fresh ground pepper.
-Press the one cup of olive tapenade into the cod fish fillets.
+Finally, press the one cup of olive tapenade into the cod fish fillets.

 Isn’t it pretty?